Programme

 Session 2 – Biochemistry, physiology, genetics, and molecular biology of sourdough microorganisms

-Chair: Prof. Michael GÄNZLE (University of Alberta, Edmonton, Canada)
+Chair: Michael GÄNZLE (University of Alberta, Edmonton, Canada)

-Functional robustness of LAB–yeast interactions in sourdough: lessons from synthetic microbiota design
+Functional robustness of lactic acid bacteria and yeasts in sourdough fermentation: lessons from synthetic microbiota

 Genetic and phenotypic diversity of Saccharomyces cerevisiae in sourdough